cloudant/sync-cordova-plugin/doc/crud.md

 arbitrary strings, with the restriction that the name must match `^[a-zA-Z]+[a-zA-Z0-9_]*`.

-The `DatastoreManager` directory defaults to a `CloudantSync` within the `cordova.file.dataDirectory` unless the path option is specified.
+The `DatastoreManager` directory defaults to `CloudantSync` within the `cordova.file.dataDirectory` unless the path option is specified.
 This directory contains simple folders and SQLite databases if you want to take a peek.